nabeelvalley/docs/src/content/docs-md/random/git.md

 - [Difftastic](https://github.com/Wilfred/difftastic) provides syntax-based diffs and has the nicest output of any of the diff tools I've found so far
 - [Diff so Fancy](https://github.com/so-fancy/diff-so-fancy) provides syntax-based diffs, similar to Difftastic
 - [Delta](https://github.com/dandavison/delta) is a "pretty" diff tool and can do syntax-based diffing using `diff-so-fancy` with the `delta --diff-so-fancy` flag provided

+> Note that the above diff tools can modify your global diff, to get this to work as normal you can stick on the `--no-ext-diff` flag, e.g. `git diff HEAD --no-ext-diff` will get you back to the normal git diff